Safety Targets |

 2. We will strive to prevent accidents for which we are responsible and to prevent and reduce transportation disruptions by passing on the skills of our railroad staff and by properly maintaining and managing our facilities and equipment.

-To ensure prompt restoration in the event of an emergency, accurate information gathering, and confirmation and familiarization with the chain ofcommand for restoration, the entire Railroad Business Division, including Group companies, conducts comprehensive training at Nishitetsus Chikushi rail yard.
-In FY2022, the program was held on November 9, with a total of approximately 270 participants.
+To ensure prompt restoration in the event of an emergency, accurate information gathering, and confirmation and familiarization with the chain of command for restoration, the entire Railroad Business Division, including Group companies, conducts comprehensive training at Nishitetsu's Chikushi rail yard.
+In FY2023, the program took place on October 6, with a total of approximately 320 participants.
+To prepare for an accident or disaster, we conducted joint training with the police on the assumption that a suspicious person with a knife appears in an operating train, joint training with the fire department on the rescue of injured passengers, and training to put a derailed train back on the tracks after it has been derailed by heavy rain or other disasters.

-The driving simulators installed at train driving schools can reproduce various situations that require instantaneous judgment, such as inclement weather and vehicles entering railroad crossings, as well as vehicle breakdowns, and are used for training to handle abnormal situations.
+The driving simulators installed at train driving schools can reproduce situations that require instantaneous judgment, such as a car entering a railroad crossing, as well as inclement weather and train breakdowns, and are used to improve response capabilities in various abnormal situations.

 (1) Earthquake Early Warning System